 Strain requests come to her every year from domestic, Asia, Europe, North America, South America, and other countries.
 Currently, she teaches Biology and Genetic Engineering at National Defense Academy of Japan.

 Low-dose radiation from A-bombs elongated lifespan and reduced cancer mortality relative to un-irradiated individuals

 Aims and scope

-Genes and Environment is an open access, peer-reviewed journal that aims to accelerate communications among global scientists working in the field of genes and environment.
-The journal publishes articles across a broad range of topics including environmental mutagenesis and carcinogenesis, environmental genomics and epigenetics, molecular epidemiology, genetic toxicology and regulatory sciences.
+Genes and Environment is an open-access, peer-reviewed journal that aims to accelerate communications among global scientists working in the fields of genes and environment.
+The journal welcomes papers dealing with those topics that are relevant to the environment, such as mutagenesis and carcinogenesis, genomics and epigenetics, molecular epidemiology and genetic toxicology, and regulatory sciences.